fsezark-dev/Aspis-Prototype/README.md

-Fraud used for evaluation of `behavioral` and `duplicate_evidence` is synthetically injected (see [`docs/DATA.md`](docs/DATA.md)), not drawn from real-world fraud cases — these numbers measure whether each detector's underlying mechanism works, not real-world accuracy.
+Fraud used for evaluation of `behavioral` and `duplicate_evidence` is synthetically injected (see [`docs/DATA.md`](docs/DATA.md)), not drawn from real-world fraud cases, these numbers measure whether each detector's underlying mechanism works, not real-world accuracy.

 ---